daveschumaker/DaveChat/readme.md

 * Sanitizing user input!
 * Properly autolink URLs!
 * Detect if a link to an image is pasted in and expand!

+### Things to potentially do

+* Display a list of all connected users!
+* Check for identical usernames and prompt for different name
+* Limit username to X number of characters (and validate name so no null values are allowed).
+* Prevent flooding chat with null values / null data.
+* Embed YouTube videos?
+Instagram posts?
+Etc?
+* Display welcome message on connect
+* Play around with idea of adding admin options (kick user, ban user)
+* Play around with idea of having a blacklist for certain words and phrases